 A still-growing list of scholarship about 738 recovered writers and located texts, canonical and non-canonical.
 The bibliography identifies many hitherto unknown writers, including among them not only already familiar figures, but also women refugees such as the recusants, women in the colonies, Marrano women (Anusot), women translators, and English women writers in French, Greek, Latin, Spanish, Irish Gaelic, Scottish Gaelic and Welsh.
 While "comprehensiveness" remains the ideal goal of the bibliography, in the case of some particularly famous women, like Elizabeth Tudor and Mary Stuart, listings are limited to materials connected to these women's writings, rather than their lives.

-Bibliography of Native North Americans (BNNA) is a bibliographic database covering all aspects of native North American culture, history, and life.
-This resource covers a wide range of topics including archaeology, multicultural relations, gaming, governance, legend, and literacy.
-BNNA contains more than 80,000 citations for books, essays, journal articles, and government documents of the United States and Canada.
-Dates of coverage for included content range from the sixteenth century to the present.
-The database is an essential research tool for anthropologists, educators, historians, political scientists, sociologists, psychologists, legal and medical researchers, linguists, theologians, ethnobotanists, and policy makers.
-Bibliography of Native North Americans will appeal to anyone interested in exploring the contributions, struggles, and issues surrounding North America's indigenous peoples.
+A bibliographic database covering all aspects of Indigenous culture, history, and life in North America.
+This resource covers a wide range of topics including archaeology, education, the gaming industry, religion, folklore, economic development, acculturation, mythology, missions, tribal governments, and ethnohistory.
+BIPNA contains more than 350,000 citations for newspapers, magazines, academic journals, books, reviews, and trade publications from the United States and Canada with expanded content from Great Britain and Australia.
+Dates of coverage for content range from the sixteenth century to the present.
+The database is an essential research tool for anthropologists, educators, historians, political scientists, sociologists, psychologists, linguists, theologians, and policy makers.
+BIPNA will appeal to anyone interested in exploring the contributions and lived experiences of North America's Indigenous peoples

-Biographical Memoirs are brief biographies of deceased National Academy of Sciences members, written by those who knew them or their work.
+Povides the life histories and selected bibliographies of deceased National Academy of Sciences members, written by those who knew them or their work.
 These biographies provide a personal and scholarly view of the lives and work of America's most distinguished scientists and a biographical history of science in the United States.

 An indexed and fully-searchable collection of abstracts that link to the fulltext articles available from the BioOne organization.
 BioOne provides a unique aggregation of over 82 high-impact bioscience research journals from more than 66 publishers.
 Additional publishers and journals will be added over time.
 These titles are produced by societies and non-commercial publishers and a majority were previously available only in printed form.
 BioOne was developed by the American Institute of Biological Sciences (AIBS), SPARC (the Scholarly Publishing and Academic Resources Coalition), the University of Kansas, the Greater Western Library Alliance, and Allen Press.
 The organization is committed to a non-profit objective of disseminating important, scholarly information focused on the biological, ecological and environmental sciences by recovering costs while ensuring sustainability.

+Contains approximately 1200 plays from the mid-1800s to the present by more than 200 playwrights from North America, English-speaking Africa, the Caribbean, and other African diaspora countries.
 Some 440 of the plays are published here for the first time, including a number by major authors.

 Contains approximately 1300 sources from 1100 authors, covering the non-fiction published works of leading African Americans.
 Where possible the complete published non-fiction works are included, as well as interviews, journal articles, speeches, essays, pamplets, letters and other fugitive material.

-A comprehensive online guide to book reviews with over five million review citations from thousands of publications.
+A comprehensive online guide to book reviews with over five million book reviews from thousands of publications.

 Comprehensive e-book collection covering medicine, nursing, occupational therapy, physiotherapy, rehabiliation sciences, ethics, education, psychology and basic sciences.

-Includes the immediate experiences of approximately 500 women, as revealed in over 100,000 pages of diaries and letters written between 1558-1945.
+Includes the immediate experiences of approximately 500 women, as revealed in over 100,000 pages of diaries and letters.
 Also includes biographies and an extensive annotated bibliography of sources.